PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Evaluation: Synthetic Patterns

 \subsection{Results}

-Figure~\ref{fig:topologie_comparison} shows a comparison of \newfly performance against the baseline topologies, for different routing schemes and traffic patterns.
-The labels follow the scheme ${<\text{topology}>\text{-}<\text{routing}>}$ and the load is normalized to the peak injection bandwidth.
+Figure~\ref{fig:topologie_comparison} compares \newfly performance against the baseline topologies, for different routing schemes and traffic patterns.
+Labels follow the scheme $\texttt{<topology>-<routing>}$.
+Load is normalized to the peak injection bandwidth.

-Overall, PS-Pal and PS-IQ perform well for most of the patterns.
-With multiple minpaths, PS-Pal and PS-IQ sustain more than $75\%$ of full injection bandwidth~(load) on uniform traffic.
-With adaptive UGAL routing, they sustain between $0.4$ to $0.6$ of the full load on various traffic patterns.
-Their performance is comparable to BF which is also a star-product topology, and significantly better than DF with adaptive routing.
-At small load, latencies of all diameter-3 topologies with minpath routing, are comparable.
-However, for PS-IQ, PS-Pal, BF and HX, the use of multiple minimum paths significantly improves the maximum sustained load.
+Overall, PS-Pal and PS-IQ perform competitively for most of the patterns.
+With MIN routing, PS-Pal and PS-IQ sustain more than $75\%$ of full injection bandwidth~(load) on uniform traffic.
+SF and BF use all minpaths available and have marginally better performance, but require significantly higher storage for routing tables than PS-*.

+With adaptive UGAL routing, PS-Pal and PS-IQ sustain between $0.4$ to $0.6$ of the full load on various traffic patterns.
+Their performance is significantly better than DF and is comparable to BF (also a star-product), even though BF stores multiple minpaths for UGAL.

-For Random permutation and Bit Shuffle, PS-* perform better than MF and DF.
-Bit Shuffle performance of MF and DF is poor because they only have one link between each pair of supernodes~\cite{flajslik2018megafly}, as opposed to BF and PS-* which have a multiple links between the supernodes.
+{Bit Shuffle performance of MF and DF is poor because they only have one link between each pair of supernodes~\cite{flajslik2018megafly}, as opposed to BF and PS-* which have multiple links between the supernodes.
 This pattern thus highlights the benefits of star-product topologies over DF and MF.
-Comparatively, MF performs better on Bit Reverse pattern which has more balanced load distribution.

-For most traffic patterns, HX and SF sustain the highest injection rate.
-This is because of high degree of symmetry, and importantly, the high link density in these topologies.
-However, HX and SF trade off scaling efficiency~(Figure~\ref{fig:MB_comparison} -- $6.7\times$ and $12.8\times$ geometric mean lower than \newflyN, respectively), resulting in higher construction cost relative to \newflyN.
+Comparatively, MF performs better on Bit Reverse pattern which has more balanced load distribution. } {For most traffic patterns, HX and SF sustain the highest injection rate.
+They have a high degree of symmetry, and high link density.
+However, they lack scaling efficiency~(Figure~\ref{fig:MB_comparison}) and have $6.7\times$ and $12.8\times$ geometric mean lower scale than \newflyN, respectively. }

-\emph{\newfly Size Comparison $\rightarrow$} Figure~\ref{fig:scale_comparison} illustrates the performance of PolarStar for radixes $9$ (Paley: $189$ routers, IQ: $248$ routers), $15$ (Paley: $993$ routers, IQ: $1064$ routers) and $21$ (Paley: $2457$ routers, IQ: $2928$ routers).
-We keep the ratio of endpoints per router to network radix is $1$:$3$.
-Both PS-IQ and PS-Pal exhibit consistent performance across different sizes for both the routing schemes.
-There is a slight variation in saturation bandwidth under M\_MIN routing.
-This is likely due to the different ratios of supernode and structure graph degrees, which can cause variations in the number of shortest paths available between endpoints.